sophiamanns/schreibdochmalwieder/README.md

 ```

 Alternatively you can use the method from *Makefile* to perform all of the above steps, except the cloning

+## Quick Deployment

+Invoke the following command after cloning the repo to perform all steps required to run access your
+personal version of *schreibdochmalwieder* on your machine at http://localhost:8000

 ```zsh
 $ make all